jinchen-hu/ADT_Algo_Exercises/JS&TS/nestjs.md

 * `ParseUUIDPipe`

-All `Pipe*` actions works similarly.These pipes all work in the context of validating rout parameters, query string parameters, and request body values.
+All `Pipe*` actions works similarly.
+These pipes all work in the context of validating rout parameters, query string parameters, and request body values.

 * `ValidationPipe`
 * `DefaultValuePipe`